 Meanwhile, life has to go on in Mario’s class, where he teaches a hodgepodge of topics, including art, literature, history and philosophy.
 The favorite thing he likes to teach is chess.
 He encourages his students to “dig deeper than your dusty old Britannica encyclopedia” and find things that aren’t taught in textbooks.

 He’s not shy about telling his students that influential people of color have often been erased from history because white men were in charge of writing history books for centuries.
 Mario is aware he could get in trouble for this kind of talk in the classroom, so he peeks outside the classroom door first to make sure that a white co-worker such as Ms. Kestel isn’t lurking nearby to possibly overhear him.
 On the subject of chess, Mario tells his students, “How come we don’t know that chess was invented in India, perfected in Persia and modernized by a [Puerto Rican] guy named Maura?”

 Mario shows the students how chess can help in all aspects of life because it involves the skill of thinking ahead and strategizing.
 Although he has about 30 students in his classroom on any given day, there are four (and then later five) students who end up being the focus of the story, since they’re the chosen ones for the school’s chess team.

-Sedrick Roundtree (played by is Corwin Tuggles) is the unofficial student leader of the chess team and the one most likely to encourage the others when they feel defeated.
+Sedrick Roundtree (played by Corwin Tuggles) is the unofficial student leader of the chess team and the one most likely to encourage the others when they feel defeated.
 Even before he took Mario’s class, Sedrick was an avid chess player.
+Sedrick has an unassuming confidence about himself that most people respect.

 Oelmy “Ito” Paniagua (played by Jorge Lendeborg Jr.) has a big rebellious streak and is Sedrick’s closest friend.
 Ito doesn’t really think chess is cool until Sedrick convinces him to join the school’s chess team.
 Ito is also the student in this chess group who’s most likely to be tempted into joining a gang or becoming a drug dealer.
 It’s hinted at, but not shown, that Ito comes from an abusive home.